-The consistent orientation of bright wind streaks in the study area suggests contemporary regional winds predominantly blowing from the north, corresponding to the return flows of the Hadley cell circulation [17].
+Discussion: The consistent orientation of bright wind streaks in the study area suggests contemporary regional winds predominantly blowing from the north, corresponding to the return flows of the Hadley cell circulation [18].
 We also identified a secondary mode formed by winds from the ESE.
-Interestingly, a bimodal sand flux direction is also predicted by the GCM (Fig. 1e), with one mode ($\sim 172^\circ$ - 188°) closely matching the observed bright-toned wind streak orientations (Fig. 1b, c).
+Interestingly, a bimodal sand flux direction is also predicted by the GCM (Fig. 3), with one mode ( $\sim 172^\circ$ - $188^\circ$ ) closely matching the observed bright-toned wind streak orientations (Fig. 1b, c).
 This, along with no observed changes in orientation or modification of the bright streaks, indicates that these winds continue to blow at the surface and/or that winds from other directions are not strong or frequent enough to rework the wind streaks.

 Bright bedforms (TARs) are likely relict or static features shaped by past wind conditions [4, 5].
-This is supported by the GCM-predicted bedform orientation (red line in Fig. 1e), which does not align with either the observed TARs' orientation or that of the older periodic bedrock ridges (PBRs) [4-6].
+This is supported by the GCM-predicted bedform orientation (red line in Fig. 3), which does not align with either the observed TARs' orientation or that of the older periodic bedrock ridges (PBRs) [4-6].

-The newly segmented "Ridge 2" class of landform has previously been interpreted as precursor bedforms that initiated the formation of the underlying PBRs [4].
+The newly identified "Ridge 2" class of landform has previously been interpreted as precursor bedforms that initiated the formation of the underlying PBRs [4].
 This interpretation is supported by (1) the close spatial association between PBRs and the "ridge 2" class, and (2) their similar orientation.
 However, in the example shown in Fig. 2, the ridges are located on a flat bedrock surface and are not associated with PBRs.
-The morphology of the "Ridge 2" class varies across the study area, with some ridges appearing subdued and eroded making them similar to ghost-dune pits [18].
+This observation raises the possibility that these features may represent a later episode of aeolian deposition or erosion, occurring after the formation of the PBRs [4].
+This hypothesis is consistent with the new automatic mapping performed here, with the presence of the "ridge 2" class inside craters over the LTR unit (indicating post-dating of the unit emplacement) and recent age estimates for the PBRs [6].
+The morphology of the "Ridge 2" class varies across the study area, with some ridges appearing subdued and eroded making them similar to ghost-dune pits [19].
 Alternatively, such a relationship between positive and subdued morphologies might represent an assemblage of erosional scars and bedforms, similar to those observed at Meridiani Planum (see Fig. 6b in [10]).
 In this scenario, ridges are thought to have migrated southwest, leaving behind erosional scars.

-Detailed examination of the relationships among ridges and TARs by the RFM rover will be crucial for advancing our understanding of ridges and PBR formation mechanisms [19, 20], the winds responsible for shaping TARs, and broader Martian climatic changes [9, 10].
+Detailed examination of the relationships among ridges and TARs by the RFM rover will be crucial for advancing our understanding of ridges and PBR formation mechanisms [20, 21], the winds responsible for shaping TARs, and broader Martian climatic changes [9, 10].